The Dead Dance: Reception

+Gaga sitting among dolls in a graveyard set, wearing a Victorian-inspired gown and cracked porcelain makeup — a look journalists compared to the title character of What Ever Happened to Baby Jane?.

 The music video received positive reviews upon release.
 Natalia Cano of Billboard described the video as combining "dark, gothic and fantastical elements" characteristic of both Gaga and Burton's work.
-She highlighted its filming on the Island of the Dolls in Xochimilco, a site filled with decaying dolls that create "a chilling and eerie atmosphere", and called attention to the choreography reminiscent of Michael Jackson's "Thriller" (1983) video.
+She highlighted its filming on the Island of the Dolls in Xochimilco, a site filled with decaying dolls that create "a chilling and eerie atmosphere", and called attention to the choreography reminiscent of Michael Jackson's Thriller (1983).
+Billboards Gil Kaufman regarded it as one of the best music videos for Halloween, with Gaga "hosting a dead can dance party while dressed as a raggedy Baby Jane", and a "throat-clutching, hand-jiving" dance routine.
 Alexa Camp of Slant Magazine praised the video, writing that it presents Gaga "looking like a cross between Baby Jane and Courtney Love" and portrays her as "a possessed doll who spasms to life", with movements that nod to the choreography from Michael Jackson's "Thriller" video.
 Bianca Betancourt of Harper's Bazaar described the video as "quintessential Gaga" in possession of "fabulously frightening" visual, highlighting Burton's direction and Parris Goebel's choreography.

-Scott Sterling of Consequence highlighted the visuals, noting the abundance of creepy dolls—including Gaga herself, who spasms to life before being joined by backup dancers—and observed that while the video begins in black and white, it briefly shifts to color during its final third.
+Scott Sterling of Consequence highlighted the visuals and the abundance of creepy dolls, and observed that while the video begins in black and white, it briefly shifts to color during its final third.
 Max Pilley of NME highlighted the "black-and-white visuals with abandoned dolls brought to life by the song's funk-inspired hooks", adding that Gaga's "angular dance moves invoke 'Thriller' and The Rocky Horror Picture Show (1975)".
 Bianca Cosulich of Marie Claire praised the production for its aesthetic and choreography.
 She noted that it "revives one of Mexico's most famous urban legends" by being filmed on the Island of the Dolls, and emphasized positive fan reaction to the way the video "spotlights Mexican culture".
-Alba Benito of Los 40 considered it one of the most striking videos of Gaga's career, stating that "with a black-and-white film aesthetic, it recalls horror classics but with a modern, pop twist", while The Express Tribune described it as "a spectacle that feels both theatrical and sinister".
+The Express Tribune described it as "a spectacle that feels both theatrical and sinister".